floral167/getdata_project/README.md

 <li><b>From the data set in step 4, creates a second, independent tidy data set with the average of each
 # variable for each activity and each subject</b>: melt and dcast is used to generate mean for each unique combination of subject and activity.
 The output file is written to ~/coursera/getdata/project_tidy_data.tsv with tab used as separater </li>
 </ol>

-When loading the dataset into R, please consider the following:

-* The dataset has 2,075,259 rows and 9 columns.
-First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).

-* We will only be using data from the dates 2007-02-01 and 2007-02-02.
-One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.

-* You may find it useful to convert the Date and Time variables to